Feeling tense or noticing your thoughts racing? Breathing exercises can help you slow down and relax in only a few minutes.

 By focusing on your breath, you can shift your attention away from worries and negative thoughts.
 Breathing exercises act as an anchor, helping you stay present in the moment.

-Calm breathing exercises before bed can quiet your thoughts and make it easier to fall asleep.
-When your body and mind relax, you create the perfect conditions for a good night’s rest.
+Calm breathing before bedtime can help your body unwind and make it easier to fall asleep.

 4. Boosts Energy and Focus